Dev-Anas-10/20DevOpsProject/README.md

-# Containerization of EmartApp using Docker
+# Containerization of Microservice app using Docker

 ## Project Overview
 This project demonstrates the containerization of an application named **EmartApp** using Docker.
 The architecture consists of three main components, each running in its own Docker container: